Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Lee: That's not the only way they can get your password.
 Have you ever heard of brute-forcing?
 It's a technique commonly used by hackers — they fire off thousands of different password options over just a few minutes, hoping they'll get the right one.
 Simple passwords are easier to brute-force.
 If you can remember it, it’s going to be easy to crack by an attacker.

-We encourage everyone to use a password manager like 1Password or LastPass.
-A lot of people don't listen to our advice, and two-step verification is a fail-safe if someone gets your password.
-But it's still better to be safe two ways instead of one.
+We encourage everyone to use a password manager for any site they access.
+That's a good step one.
+And then two-step verification is a fail-safe if someone still gets your password.
+It's better to be safe two ways instead of one.

 So this “verification code” — how do I know what it is if it keeps changing?
 Where do I get it?